swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 // ...
 ```

+#### Any grapheme cluster
-`Regex` also provides ways to select a specific level of "any" matching, without needing to change semantic levels.

-- The **any grapheme cluster** character class is written as `\X` or `CharacterClass.anyGraphemeCluster`, and matches from the current location up to the next grapheme cluster boundary.
+`Regex` also provides a way to match a single grapheme cluster, regardless of the current semantic level.
+The **any grapheme cluster** character class is written as `\X` or `CharacterClass.anyGraphemeCluster`, and matches from the current location up to the next grapheme cluster boundary.
 This includes matching newlines, regardless of any option settings.
-This metacharacter is equivalent to the regex syntax `(?s-u:.)`.
+This metacharacter is equivalent to the regex syntax `(?Xs:.)`.
-- The **any Unicode scalar** character class is written as `\O` or `CharacterClass.anyUnicodeScalar`, and matches exactly one Unicode scalar value at the current location.
-This includes matching newlines, regardless of any option settings, but only the first scalar in an `\r\n` cluster.
-This metacharacter is equivalent to the regex syntax `(?su:.)`.

 #### Digits